shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 Completed | The alert is no longer ongoing.
 Alerts enter this state after the corresponding trigger evaluates to false.
 Error | An error occurred while executing the trigger---usually the result of a a bad trigger or destination.
 Deleted | Someone deleted the monitor or trigger associated with this alert while the alert was ongoing.

----

-## Notes

-- Monitors run as the `admin` user, which means that monitors can get all documents in all indices and do not respect roles in the Security plugin.
-Please keep this fact in mind while working with sensitive data.
-- After an action sends a message, the content of that message has left the purview of the Security plugin.
-Securing access to that message (e.g. access to the Slack channel) is your responsibility.